By The Farmer's Dog | September 11, 2020

 What is rendering?
 In the words of the National Rendering Association (the NRA), “Rendering is a process of both physical and chemical transformation,” involving “the application of heat, the extraction of moisture, and the separation of fat.”
 The rendering process converts the many by-products of agriculture, and other materials noted here (like expired meats and euthanized animals), into powder meals and liquid fats.
 About 85% of this product is utilized as animal feed ingredients.

 What is “meal?”
 You’ve probably seen the words chicken meal, or meat meal on a bag of dry pet food.
 Meal is an end product of the rendering process and a staple of kibble.
 As defined by AAFCO, it’s “the rendered product from mammal tissues, exclusive of any added blood, hair, hoof, horn, hide trimmings, manure, stomach and rumen contents except in such amounts as may occur unavoidably in good processing practices.”
-That last part, “as may occur unavoidably” is a recurring loophole through which things (like plastic, flea collars, metal, and other substances) that are simply too hard to remove from the scraps about to be rendered may pass, and end up in the final product.
+That last part, “as may occur unavoidably” is a recurring loophole through which things that are simply too hard to remove from the scraps about to be rendered may pass, and end up in the final product.
 Rendered protein meals are powders that go by the names meat meal, meat and bone meal, poultry meal, poultry byproduct meal and fish meal.
 Poultry byproduct meal includes “parts of the carcasses of slaughtered poultry such as necks, feet, undeveloped eggs and intestines.”
 Meat meal is so called because there’s no way to determine if the source was chicken, cow, or any number of the other animals that can end up in the render slurry.

 Is all of this reflected on pet food labels?